Machine learning the deuteron: new architectures and uncertainty quantification: Results

 Before discussing uncertainties, we want to stress the quality of the results.
-As discussed in the context of Fig.~\ref{convergence_rate}, the ANNs used to generate these results have been preselected to lie in the range $E\in (-2.220,-2.227)$ MeV.
+As discussed in the context of Fig.~\ref{fig:convergence_rate}, the ANNs used to generate these results have been preselected to lie in the range $E\in (-2.220,-2.227)$ MeV.
 Therefore, all these models already lie within $0.3 \%$ of the final energy result.
 For some architectures, the rate of convergence to this energy window is not $100 \%$.
 Yet, converged results provide energy values which, according to the stochastic uncertainty, are well within $1$ keV (or $0.04 \%$) of each other.
 Post-evolution uncertainties are much larger than stochastic uncertainties, but are typically smaller than $4$ keV (or $0.2 \%$).
-We take this as an indication that all these ANNs provide faithful, high-quality representations of deuteron wave function.
+We take this as an indication that all these ANNs provide faithful, high-quality representations of the deuteron wavefunction.
 While none of the models shown here are able to reach the real minimum even when the post-evolution lower bounds are considered, the distance between the lower bound and the real minimum is always less than $2$ keV.
-Our analysis indicates that this limitation is due to the fact that the network cannot always distinguish between the $S-$ and $D-$state contributions in high-momentum regions, where the two wave functions are equally small.
+Our analysis indicates that this limitation is due to the fact that the network cannot always distinguish between the $S-$ and $D-$state contributions in high-momentum regions, where the two wavefunctions are equally small.
 Ultimately, this limitation only has minor consequences, of a fraction of a percent, in the total energy.
-As an important conclusion of this analysis, we find that the simplest architecture, $1$sc, provides the more stable and overall best performing results.
+An important takeaway of this analysis is that the simplest architecture, $1$sc, provides the most stable and overall best performing results: see panel (a) of Fig.~\ref{fig:energy_fidelity}.